Residents’ Representatives for Analytics Board and Digital Board in North Central London

 Residents wanted to help pilot new teledermatology service

-Do you live in north central London?
-We are looking for two residents to join a working group to pilot a new teledermatology service that will help diagnose certain skin conditions.
+We have recruited two residents to help pilot a new teledermatology service that will help diagnose certain skin conditions.

 Using smart technology and virtual clinics, we want patients to have their skin conditions diagnosed quickly, while also reducing unnecessary referrals to hospital outpatient clinics.